 Literary cocktails, champagne between the stacks, and books for sale?
 Um, can I just live here?
 Plus, we saw a book club meeting along with other gatherings and celebrations.
 I’d have my 40th here.
 You in?!
+Sold.

 5. Breweries Upon Breweries

 Asheville grows breweries like Florida spawns retirees and Florida Man memes.
 Whoops, did I go there?
-I am paralyzed with indecision.
+I am paralyzed with hoppy indecision.
 In fact, Asheville is building even more beer havens as I write this.

-6. Biltmore Mansion and Winery
+6. Biltmore Estate and Winery

 Mother Nature, you and I are going to be besties.
 Just keep those copperheads away from me, please.

 Speaking of weather: Hello, seasons; my old friend.
 People always complain about the snow, but when you never see it, you miss it.